 I am post-doctoral researcher at the Innovative Retail Laboratory (IRL) led by Prof. Dr. Antonio Krüger at the German Research Center for Artificial Intelligence (DFKI) in Saarbrücken, Germany.
 My main research is in the field of human-computer interaction, 3D user interfaces and ubiquitous sports technologies.

 I was Marie Curie Early Stage Researcher at the School of Computing and Communications in Lancaster, UK.
 At the School of Computing and Communications I was working on in the group of Prof. Hans Gellersen.
 Besides developing a post-doc research profile I explored gaze-based interaction.

 In 2015, I defended my doctoral thesis on "Interaction with Stereoscopic Data on and above Interactive Surfaces" at the Saarbrücken Graduate School of Computer Science.
 In 2008, I received a diploma in geoinformatics at the Institute for Geoinformatics, University of Münster, Germany.

 I have working experience in organizing different workshops and conferences, e.g. the "CHI SIG Touching the 3rd Dimension" and was also involved in the follow-up CHI workshop "The 3rd dimension of CHI (3DCHI)" and the Dagstuhl Seminar "Touching the 3rd dimension".
 I organized the Tutorial and Workshop on Interactive Surfaces for Interaction with Stereoscopic 3D (ISIS3D) at ITS 2013 and moderated the Spatial User Interaction Panel at SUI 2017.
-In the context of my Ubiquitous Sports Technology research I organized the Tutorial on Wearbale Computing in Sports at Mobile HCI 2017, UbiMount Workshops at UbiComp 2016 and I am co-organizer of the CHI 2017 SIG on Interactive Computing in Outdoor Recreation and the CHI 2018 Workshop on HCI in the outdoors.
+In the context of my Ubiquitous Sports Technology research I organized the Tutorial on Wearbale Computing in Sports at Mobile HCI 2017, UbiMount Workshops at UbiComp 2016 and UbiComp 2017.
+I am co-organizer of the CHI 2017 SIG on Interactive Computing in Outdoor Recreation and the CHI 2018 Workshop on HCI in the outdoors.